-The city of Portland and the BES financial assistance programs are intended to advance the following City goals and objectives:
+The BES financial assistance programs are intended to advance the following City goals and objectives:

-- A. Support and promote private economic development and community reinvestment. - B. Preserve the financial integrity of the City's sanitary sewer utility. - C. Reduce the financial impact on utility ratepayers of system improvements. - D. Support low-income property owners' compliance with requirements by offering Safety Net Loans. - E. Facilitate property owner compliance with sewer requirements. - F. Minimize any hardships and dislocations caused by sewer connection requirements. - G. Support City housing goals.
+- A. Support and promote private economic development and community reinvestment. - B. Preserve the financial integrity of the City's sanitary sewer utility. - C. Reduce the financial impact on utility ratepayers of system improvements. - D. Support low-income property owners' compliance with requirements by offering Safety Net - E. Facilitate compliance with sewer requirements by property owners, tenants, and houseless individuals - F. Minimize any hardships and dislocations caused by sewer connection requirements.